OpenxAI-Network/global-accelerator-2025/00_HACKATHON-SUBMISSIONS/0002_PlanThat/README.md

 ### **The Problem**
 Planning social events is typically a time-consuming and frustrating experience.
 Users struggle with:
-- **Decision paralysis**: Too many options and conflicting preferences
 - **Location discovery**: Finding suitable venues that accommodate everyone's needs
 - **Coordination complexity**: Managing multiple people's schedules and preferences
+- **Search Fatigue**: Users feel tired of constantly searching to find new locations and experiences.
 - **Information overload**: Researching venues, reviews, and logistics
-- **Recurring themes**: Going to the same place continuously because nothing else stands out to them
+- **Decision paralysis**: Too many options and conflicting preferences

 ### **The Solution**
 PlanThat streamlines the entire event planning process through intelligent automation: